dacrab/clubos-legacy/CONTRIBUTING.md

-# 🤝 Contributing to Modern POS System
+# 🤝 Contributing to clubOS

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-First off, thank you for considering contributing to POS system.
-It's people like you that make POS Systems such a great tool.
+Thank you for your interest in contributing to clubOS!
+This document provides guidelines and instructions for contributing to this project.

 ## 📋 Table of Contents